godarayudhvir/CAI-MD/Services/navidrome.md

 Firstly Create a folder named Docker inside home/username Directory Inside that create a folder named navidrome

-1. **Create a Directory Structure**:
+1. Create a Directory Structure as such

-   - Start by creating a directory named `Docker` inside your home directory.
-This will serve as the root directory for your Docker-related files and projects.

-   - Open your terminal or command prompt and navigate to your home directory using the `cd /home/username`

-   - Create the `Docker` directory:

-     ```bash
-     mkdir Docker
-     ```

-2. **Create a Specific Project Folder**:

-   - Inside the `Docker` directory, create a subfolder named `navidrome`.
-This subfolder will be dedicated to storing our docker compose file and other config if required.
+   /home/username/docker/navidrome

+   `mkdir -p /home/cyberalliance/docker/navidrome`

-   - Navigate into the `Docker` directory:
+2. Browse into the Directory `cd /home/cyberalliance/docker/navidrome`

-     ```bash
-     cd Docker
-     ```

-   - Create the `navidrome` folder:

-     ```bash
-     mkdir navidrome
-     ```

-3. **Creating a Docker Compose file**:

-   - Now create a docker compose file by using the command `nano docker-compose.yml` after navigating to navidrome.
+3. Create a Docker compose file inside the directory `nano docker-compose.yml`

-   - Copy and paste the commands from below
+4. Copy and Paste the Docker-compose Template from below

 ```yaml
 version: "3"